UltraCakeBakery/CSSified-HTML/README.md

 <sub>Note: css is automatically minimized, including selector specificness but not values.</sub>

 ###### Disclaimer
-> 🧪 _cssified-html_ is **not yet production-ready**!
+> 🧪 _CSSified-HTML_ is **not yet production-ready**!
 Expect breaking changes and complete redesigns in the near future.
 > We will update this note once we get closer to a stable v1.0 release.

 ## Getting Started
-If you want to use the css generator programatically, simply npm install `@cssified-html/core` and `import generator from '@cssified-html/core'`. simply call `generator('<div background-color="orange">your-html-code-here</div>')` to get the css for that HTML.
+If you want to use the css generator programatically, simply npm install `@CSSified-HTML/core` and `import generator from '@CSSified-HTML/core'`. simply call `generator('<div background-color="orange">your-html-code-here</div>')` to get the css for that HTML.

 #### CDN
 We do not yet have a recommended CDN.

 #### Vite
-The official Vite plugin of `cssified-html` generates all CSS once, only when building your application for production.
+The official Vite plugin of `CSSified-HTML` generates all CSS once, only when building your application for production.
 During dev we do not yet utilize HMR.
 This means that you'll have to restart your dev server every time you make changes.
 We're working on adding HMR support as you are reading this sentence.